mmercan/blog/_posts/2019-08-15-creating-azure-websites-site-extensions.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>Site extensions are web apps with a metadata file.
 Hosts with your Azure web apps and can be written with any language Azure web apps support.
-Site extensions share the same resources with your Azure Web apps, can access to Web Apps file system, Certificate Store, Environment variables etc..  </p>
+Site extensions share the same resources with your Azure Web apps, can access to Web Apps file system, Certificate Store, Environment variables, etc..  </p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":4} -->